smukov/smukov.github.io/_posts/2016-6-3-JavaScript-Accessing-Salesforce-Record-Fields.md

 tags: "javascript visualforce utility"
 ---

 I wanted to share with you a utility function that I've created and stored in my `Static Resources`.
-I'm using this function to dynamically access fields from JavaScript objects that represent Salesforce records obtained by `sforce.connection.query` or `Remote Action`.
+I'm using this function to dynamically access fields from JavaScript objects that represent Salesforce records obtained by `sforce.connection.query`.
 Here's the function below:

 {% highlight javascript %}
 /**